No Results Found

 • Decrease (credit) Cash.
 Since we have to pay it out, the cash on hand also goes down.

-MetaComet can help make royalty accounting much easier, by automating complex calculations and enabling easy and fast payments to authors.
-Our Royalty Tracker® integrates seamlessly into your other systems too, dramatically reducing the time spent reconciling statements and updating financial ledgers.
-Contact us to learn how we can make your royalty accounting better.
+MetaComet® Systems makes royalty accounting much easier, by automating complex calculations and enabling easy and fast payments.
+Our Royalty Tracker® integrates seamlessly with your other accounting systems, dramatically reducing the time spent reconciling statements and updating financial ledgers.
+Sales Aggregator simplifies the process of importing different formats of sales files, while Royalty Portal gives your recipients 24-hour self-service access to royalty statements and other information, cutting down on confusion and customer support calls.
+Contact us to learn how we can save you 90% of your royalty management time, while eliminating royalty errors and stress.

 New call-to-action